mnentwig/STDFoo/README.md

 * `o.files.getDutsPerFile()` DUT count per file
 * `o.files.getMaskByFileindex(fileindex)` returns a logical mask to operate on DUT data, hardbin, softbin, site from the given file position.

-### Notes:
-- Scaling modifiers are not applied.
-The output data is bitwise identical to the original file contents.
-Expect SI units e.g. Amperes instead of Milliamperes (see "units.txt")
-- NaN is used for missing data (skipped tests)
-- The testcase generator requires freestdf-libstdf.
-A small testcase is provided on git, structurally identical to the fullsize testcase
-- Endianness conversion is not implemented, if prepared for (reverse byte order in "decode()")
-- Merging multiple files is one of the main use cases (e.g. working with multiple lots, data from different testers, ...).
-Testitems should be "reasonably" consistent between files, because any DUT writes a NaN-result for any unknown testitem.
-If two sources of data are largely non-overlapping in testitem numbering, consider processing them individually into separate output folders.
-- This page refers to 'STDFoo.exe' for simplicity.
-On Unix/Linux, this would be only "STDFoo".

 ### Octave examples
 ```
 o=STDFoo('myOutDirectory');